namkhanhtran/m-treelstm/README.md

 An implementation of the mTreeLSTM architectures.

 ### Citation
-Nam Khanh Tran and Weiwei Cheng. _Multiplicative Tree-Structured Long Short-Term Memory Networks for Semantic Representations_.
+Nam Khanh Tran, Weiwei Cheng.
+_Multiplicative Tree-Structured Long Short-Term Memory Networks for Semantic Representations_.
-In *SEM 2018.
+Proceedings of the 7th Joint Conference on Lexical and Computational Semantics (*SEM-18): 276-286, ACL.
+New Orleans, USA, June 2018

 ### Requirements
 - PyTorch (0.3.0)